 Salve Regina has an articulation agreement with the Naval War College to provide credit exchange to its students.
 The University offers two types of benefits for War College students:

-- 18-credit diploma - War College students earning an 18-credit diploma may be eligible to transfer those credits into a master's degree program at Salve Regina.
+- War College students earning an 18-credit diploma may be eligible to transfer those credits into a master's degree program at Salve Regina.
 This means a 36-credit master's degree could be earned in just 18 credits.

 Call to Active Duty

-A withdrawal or leave of absence without academic and financial penalty may authorized, enabling students to receive grades of "W" and 100 percent refund of tuition and fees.
+A withdrawal or leave of absence without academic and financial penalty may be authorized, enabling students to receive grades of "W" and 100 percent refund of tuition and fees.

 If circumstances permit, students may request alternatives, to be determined by the respective administrator in collaboration with course instructors.
 Some courses may lend themselves to an "Incomplete" grade for an extended period, or to completion via independent study.
 In these cases, refunds are prorated based on credits to be completed.